 What is a Non-Callable Bond?

 A non-callable bond is a bond that is only paid out at maturity.
-The holder of a non-callable bond can’t ‘call’ on the bond until after its date of maturity.
-It is different from a callable bond, which is a bond with a fixed rate where the company or entity that issues the bond owns the right to repay the face value of the bond at its pre-agreed value prior to when the bond matures.
+The issuer of a non-callable bond can’t call the bond prior to its date of maturity.
+It is different from a callable bond, which is a bond where the company or entity that issues the bond owns the right to repay the face value of the bond at its pre-agreed value prior to when the bond matures.

 Breaking Down Non-Callable Bonds

 One of the most common non-callable bonds is the US Treasury Stock.
 For a non-callable bond, the bond’s issuer faces a risk as the interest rate is locked in until the bond matures.
-It means that although the interest rate of the security decreases, the issuer must continue paying the higher interest rate until maturity.
+This means that even if interest rates decline, the issuer must continue paying the higher interest rate until maturity.
 As a result, the interest rates of non-callable bonds tend to be lower than the interest rates of callable bonds.
+This is to compensate the issuer for the interest rate risk.

 Non-callable bonds are favorable for the investor, as they are guaranteed a fixed interest payment even when there is volatility in the market.
 In some cases, a callable bond can become a non-callable bond after a certain period of time after they are issued.
 The time is known as the “protection period.”